jklasa/slang/SPECIFICATION.md

 Again, the whitespace is generally ignored, so indentation is encouraged, especially in function blocks like the one above.
 Functions can optionally take arguments and return values.
 This functionality can be replicated without using function arguments or return values, as shown below, but this is generally has not been as useful since arguments and return values have been added.

 ```
-; Use run and get arguments for the function (implicitly uses stack)
+; Use run and get arguments for the function (uses stack frames)
 fun @bar-1 a b:
     cpy c a
     cpy d b